 Teachers will implement the 4 step discipline process for students refusing to do work.
 Steps 1 and 2 will be implemented together to expedite the process and help hold students accountable (private student conference and phone call home).
-If the infraction continues, it will go to step 3 and then step 4.
+If the infraction occurs, it will go to step 3 and then step 4 following procedure.